What is a renal venogram?

 on a monitor.

-- Your radiologist may take a blood sample from the IV in your arm or hand.
+Your radiologist may take a blood sample from the IV in your arm or hand.

-pressure on the site to keep the artery from bleeding.
+pressure on the site to keep it from bleeding.

 may put something heavy on the site for a period of time.
 This will help stop bleeding